Lafayette-FSAE/PacManFirmware/README.md

 # PacMan Firmware

-This repository contains the major code for Lafayette College's 2019/2020 PacMan Board
+This repository contains the major code for Lafayette College's 2019/2020 PacMan Board.
+It is written in C/C++ with extensive use of Arduino specific functions and libraries.

 ## Description